bmdeeal/quig/readme.txt

 The Esc key immediately quits quig.

 ===
-Compile/Install:
+Compile:

-quig requires Lua 5.3, SDL2, SDL_mixer, and SDL_image for SDL2. quig is written in C++ and has been built with g++.
+On Linux or via MSYS2, quig requires Lua 5.3, SDL2, SDL_mixer, and SDL_image for SDL2. quig is written in C++ and has been built with g++.
 On Debian and Ubuntu based systems, ./deps-debian.sh will install the required dependencies for you. quig has been compiled on Windows with MSYS2, and ./deps-msys2.sh will install the required dependencies if you wish to build quig yourself.

 Run ./build.sh to compile quig. build.sh uses pkg-config to provide the correct compiler flags.

+On Windows with VS2019, the quig-for-windows.sln project is pre-configured to be ready to compile 32-bit x86 builds.
+You will still need the .dll files for each of the libraries (available in dll-files.7z).

+[TODO: proper install instructions]

 ===
 Development: